5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 For these packets, the 2nd byte needs to retur `0x00`, so the system doesn't wake instantly.
 We can use `SSDT-XPRW.aml` to do so.

 ### New/refined method using `SSDT-XPRW.aml`
 This approach tries to minimze the amount of necessary binary renames, to correct the values of return packages.
 Instead of renaming them via DSDT patches, they are renamed via SSDT in macOS only, which is much cleaner.
+This requires method `GPRW` or `UPRW` to be present in your `DSDT`.
+If it is not used, then you cannot use this method.

 1. Open your `config.plist`
 2. Add a binary rule to `ACPI/Patch`, depending on the method used in your `DSDT`:
-	- `GPRW to XPRW` or
+	- `GPRW to XPRW` or (see SSDT-XPRW.dsl for details)
-	- `UPRW to XPRW`
+	- `UPRW to XPRW` (see SSDT-XPRW.dsl for details)
 	:bulb: You may want to limit its reach by specifiying an ACPI path in the `base` field – depends on the location of the device(s).
 In my case,I limit it to `_SB_.PCI0`.
-3. Open `SSDT-XPRW.dsl` in maciASL (located in the "i_Common_060D_Patch" folder)
+3. Open `SSDT-XPRW.dsl` (located in the "i_Common_060D_Patch" folder) in maciASL
 4. Add the APCI paths of devices which require `0D/6D` patches and add them as "External" references, for example:
 	```asl
 	DefinitionBlock ("", "SSDT", 2, "ST33Z0", "XPRW", 0x00000000)